ankith10ar/LocationBasedService/README.md

 - [ChatGPT](https://chat.openai.com/)

 ## Roadmap

-[Outline future features or updates planned for the project.]

 The Location-Based Service Project is a work in progress, and we have a couple of ideas in mind for future enhancements.
 However, nothing is planned or scheduled at the moment.
 The project roadmap may include, but is not limited to, the following ideas: